 Government Officials refer to politicians, government officials, or local government officials with positions or fixed salary, personnel or individuals working in state enterprise or government agencies, local council executives and members without political positions, officers under Local Administration laws, including committee, subcommittee, workers of government, state enterprise, or government agencies, and person or group of persons who exercise authority or assign to exercise government's administrative authority to take a legal action, regardless they're established under government, state enterprise or other government entities.

-Involving Persons refer to spouses, children, parents, siblings, or close relatives of Directors, Executives, and Employees at all levels of PTT Global Chemical Public Company Limited and its subsidiaries.
+Involving Persons refer to spouses, children, parents, siblings, or close relatives of Directors, Executives, and Employees at all levels of GC Group.

 The Company or GC refers to PTT Global Chemical Public Company Limited.